Major Indonesia Golkar party clings to unpopular presidential candidate

 Golkar became the parliamentary rubber stamp of the long authoritarian rule of former general Suharto, who rose to power in 1965 and ruled until he was forced to step down in 1998, dragging down with him the fortunes of the party he created.

-But Golkar made use of its organizational reach across the archipelago to rebuild its standing even though many of its ageing leaders owe their political rise to Suharto.
+But Golkar made use of its organisational reach across the archipelago to rebuild its standing even though many of its ageing leaders owe their political rise to Suharto.

 “LONG WAY TO GO”